The Overlooked Dimension of Han Decline

 The Maritime Foundations of Han Power

-The Han state inherited and dramatically expanded naval traditions that had existed since the Warring States period.
-The kingdoms of Wu, Yue, and Qi had all maintained substantial riverine and coastal fleets, and the Qin unification had demonstrated the strategic value of naval logistics during the conquest of the southern Yue tribes.
-The early Han emperors moved quickly to consolidate this inheritance, establishing naval arsenals along the Yangtze River and the southeastern coast that could produce ocean-going vessels capable of carrying several hundred soldiers.
+The Han dynasty did not build its naval capacity from nothing.
+It inherited and dramatically expanded maritime traditions that had been developing since the Warring States period (475–221 BCE).
+The coastal kingdoms of Wu, Yue, and Qi had all maintained significant riverine and coastal fleets, using them for both trade and military operations.
+The Qin unification under Qin Shi Huang had demonstrated the strategic value of naval logistics during the conquest of the southern Yue tribes, where ships moved troops and supplies through waterlogged terrain that was impassable for large armies on foot.
+The early Han emperors recognized this inheritance and moved quickly to consolidate and enhance it, establishing naval arsenals along the Yangtze River and the southeastern coast that could produce ocean-going vessels of considerable size and sophistication.

 Shipbuilding Technology and Innovation